Executive Associate Position

 Essential Duties and Responsibilities

 Duties reflect a combination of client and administrative support, including fiscal and contract management.
 The following are specific duties of the Associate:

-- Coordinates and maintains Executive Director’s calendar, including coordinating member meetings and responding to requests for information.
+- Coordinates member meetings and responds to requests for information.

 - Generates monthly invoices for grant reimbursement.

 - Monitors and manages contracts, grants, and other financial documents.

 - Analyzes administrative systems and practices, develops and recommends modifications, and coordinates implementation of improvements.

 - Coordinates, monitors and directs the acquisition and use of supplies, office space, technology, and records storage and retrieval systems.
 Responsible for making recommendations for improvements and changes to existing operational procedures.

 - Assists with meeting preparation, including development of agendas and materials.